incountry/sdk-nodejs/README.md

 Note: even though SDK uses PBKDF2 to generate a cryptographically strong encryption key, you must make sure you provide a secret/password which follows modern security best practices and standards.

-`GetSecretCallback` is a function that should return either a string representing your secret or a dict (we call it `SecretsData` object):
+`GetSecretCallback` is a function that should return either a string representing your secret or an object (we call it `SecretsData`) or a `Promise` which resolves to that string or object:

 ```javascript
 {